-The student organization PERIOD is dedicated to eliminating period poverty, or widespread inequities in access to quality menstrual care.
+The student organization PERIOD. is dedicated to eliminating period poverty, or widespread inequities in access to quality menstrual care.
 PERIOD. at Temple University is committed to empowering those disproportionately affected and driving local efforts for menstrual equity by distributing menstrual products, nurturing youth leadership and advocating for just policy.
 PERIOD. student leadership worked with the Office of Sustainability staff to develop a strategic plan for a semesterlong impact campaign.
 The support enabled a series of pop-ups and a formal student-led educational workshop as a part of Campus Race to Zero Waste.
 PERIOD. was also represented at Share Fair, where members provided free and sustainable menstrual products and engaged students in education and organizing efforts to address these critical issues of health equity, wellness and gender justice on Temple's campus and in Philadelphia.

+Create a student educator program to build student awareness on campuses by 2020.
 ACHIEVED: Temple University's EcoReps program was launched in fall 2020.
 Increase student sustainability engagement through the development of a student green fund by 2019.
 ACHIEVED: The Green Grant was first awarded in 2019.
+Conduct an assessment on sustainability culture by 2021.
 ACHIEVED: The Transportation and Sustainability survey was issued to students, faculty and staff in spring 2022.
 The survey included questions relating to sustainability culture.

-Establish a housing and dining services/academic working
+Establish a housing and dining services/academic working group to identify opportunities for collaboration and cooperative programs by 2020.
 ACHIEVED: The Sustainable Food Services Committee was launched spring 2022.
 Student, staff and faculty representatives comprise the committee.
 Begin to address food insecurity at Temple by 2019.
 ACHIEVED: Since opening in 2018, Cherry Pantry has been committed to fighting food insecurity for Temple students.
 Food donations from Give+Go Green moveout and monetary donations from Temple Thrift sales go directly to the Cherry Pantry.
 Create sustainability certificate program through Temple's continuing education program by 2023.
 IN PROGRESS: The Office of Sustainability began to author a case study to summarize best institutional practices and existing programs.
 This information will inform recommendations for the structure of the sustainability certificate.
 Work with University Housing and Residential Life to incorporate the responsibility of sustainability engagement with students in the residence halls into an existing staff member's essential duties by 2020.
 IN PROGRESS: University Housing has committed paid staff capacity to executing collaborative Sustainability programs such as Green Living and Give+Go Green.
 UHRL leadership has initiated a strategic plan to integrate sustainability curricula and sustainable operations campaigns into academic initiatives and student engagement activities led by both student and professional staff.